pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 for.
 If you have multiple domains you would like certificates for, simply add more `-d anotherdomain.com` flags to the command.
 You can also look into generating a wildcard certificate but that is not covered in this tutorial.

-Since we are using certbot's NGINX/Apache plugin, you wont need to restart your webserver to have the certificate applied (assuming that you've already configured the webservers to use SSL).
+Since we are using certbot's NGINX/Apache plugin, you won't need to restart your webserver to have the certificate applied (assuming that you've already configured the webservers to use SSL).

 ``` bash